A seven-and-a-half-hour flight without access to toilets? Sounds hellish – Scotsman comment

 In Rowan Atkinson’s ‘Devil Sketch’, he plays Satan welcoming new arrivals to Hell with rather disturbing politeness and good humour: “You can call me Toby, if you like – we try and keep things informal here, as well as infernal.
 That’s just a little joke.”

-We can only hope that the crew on Delta Air Lines flight DL209 from Edinburgh to New York were equally as charming when they informed passengers about to embark on the seven-and-a-half-hour journey that they might not be able to use the toilets.
+We can only hope the crew on the United Airlines flight UA37 from Edinburgh to Newark, just west of New York city, were equally as charming when they informed passengers about to embark on the seven-and-a-half-hour journey they might not be able to use the toilets.

 Apparently, it was so cold at Edinburgh Airport that trucks meant to service the plane were frozen and unable to empty the unwanted cargo from a previous flight, leaving the toilets half full.
 “We are asking customers if they need the bathroom, to use the bathroom now before we actually board,” an announcement told passengers.
 It added that if people did have to go during the flight, then the plane might have to be diverted.